A Listening Ear and a Life of Service

 A Lifetime of Service

 Rev. Shirley Connally’s resume reads like the “Who’s Who” of service.
-As a public-school teacher and counselor, Connally spent 36 years pouring her life into young men and women, all while simultaneously serving as Associate Pastor at Trinity United Methodist Church, Houston.
+As a public-school teacher and counselor, Connally spent 36 years pouring her life into young men and women, all while simultaneously pastoring Trinity United Methodist Church, Houston.
 She taught collegiate level English for several years, served as an adjunct professor at Charles Harrison Mason Bible College, and operated her own private counseling practice.

 During Connally’s years of service, there were many long days followed by even longer evenings.
 Night after night, long after everyone else had gone home, the janitor of Yates High School would come to Connally’s office to see if she was, at last, ready to leave for the day.
 As the janitor drove home to his dinner and family, Connally turned her car toward her next field of service- her church.
 “I used to tell people that I worked all day at school and all night at the church,” Connally said.

 After so many years of service and a painful diagnosis of Rheumatoid Arthritis, Connally has certainly earned her retirement.
 But she has found a life of service hard to quit.
 “As a pastor, I loved teaching and counseling, she said.
 “I love helping people.”
 That is why Connally has found a new calling post-retirement.
 She spends hours each week investing her gifts and talents in her community.
 Connally tutors English in local schools, and teaches discipleship Bible studies in her home church, Jones Memorial UMC, Houston.